 In conjunction with the Clinical Site, students are required to develop and submit a work schedule indicating the number of hours per week they will be gaining experiential hours in a particular setting (see Appendix E).
 Three unexcused absences during a clinical rotation will result in the lowering of the final practicum course grade by one letter.
 Five unexcused absences will result in failure of the practicum course.
 It is the student's responsibility to keep up with their scheduled clinical responsibilities and events.
 If a student cannot make a scheduled clinical responsibility or event, it is his or her responsibility to communicate directly with their supervising Clinical Preceptor in a timely fashion.
 Students are to be prompt and on time for all clinical responsibilities and events.
-Three tardies for a clinical assignment will equal one unexcused absence.
+Showing up late for 3 clinical assignments will equal one unexcused absence.